radiantlogic-v8/documentation-new/documentation/password-filter-guide/01-password-filter-guide.md

 For the location of the password filter installer, please contact support@radiantlogic.com.

 The Password Filter component for 32-bit Windows operating systems can be installed on the following Windows Server versions: 2003, 2008 R2, or 2012 R2 that are running Active Directory.
-The Password Filter component for 64-bit Windows operating systems can be installed on the following Windows Server versions: 2012 R2, 2016, or 2019.
+The Password Filter component for 64-bit Windows operating systems can be installed on the following Windows Server versions: 2012 R2, 2016, 2019 and later versions.

 >[!warning]
 >Microsoft Visual C++ Runtime and .NET Framework v4 must be installed prior to running the password filter installer.